wp-cli/handbook/commands/site/list.md

 [\--&lt;field&gt;=&lt;value&gt;]
 : Filter by one or more fields (see "Available Fields" section).
-However, 'url' isn't an available filter, because it's created from domain + path.
+However, 'url' isn't an available filter, as it comes from 'home' in wp_options.

 [\--site__in=&lt;value&gt;]
 : Only list the sites with these blog_id values (comma-separated).